thenumbernine/symmath-lua/README.md

 * symmath.set.oddInteger

 `Set:var('x', ...)`
-shorthand for creating a variable associated with this set
+shorthand for creating a variable associated with this set.
+Ex: `x = symmath.set.positiveReal:var'x'` creates a positive real variable.

 `Set:contains(x)`
-returns true/false if the set contains the element. returns nil if the answer is indeterminant.
+returns true/false if the set contains the element. returns nil if the answer is indeterminate.

 `Expression:getRealDomain()` = Returns the RealDomain object for this expression, specifying what possible values it can contain.